Large, distant comets more common than previously thought

 Data from NASA’s Wide-field Infrared Survey Explorer (WISE) mission has shown that large, distant comets are more common than previously thought.
 This is according to research published in the Astronomical Journal.
 These “long-period comets” originate from the distant Oort Cloud, and the information provided by the NASA’s spacecraft is contributing to a better understanding of how common these icy worldlets might be.

 Short-period comets take less than 200 years to make a full orbit around the Sun.
-These are generally separated into two families: Jupiter-family comets and highly inclined long-period comets.
+These are generally separated into two families: Jupiter-family comets and inclined-orbit comets.
 Jupiter-family comets, of which Shoemaker-Levy 9 was one, have orbital periods of less than 20 years.
-Long-period comets, like Halley’s Comet, have orbital periods between 20 and 200 years in length.
+Incline-orbit comets, like Halley’s Comet, have orbital periods between 20 and 200 years in length.

 A short-period comet tends to orbit within the ecliptic – the plane of space where the planets orbit around the Sun.
 This is likely due to where they originate from, which is suspected to be the Kuiper Belt – the icy band of objects at the edge of the Solar System where Pluto, the majority of dwarf planets, and about a thousand other Kuiper Belt Objects (KBOs) roam.
 The Kuiper Belt exists at a distance of some 2.7 billion to 5.1 billion miles (4.4 billion to 8.2 billion kilometers).